pindia/djangojs/README.md

     The current time is November 18th 2012, 5:01:53 pm.

+Note that because the value of assignment tags are output with normal variables, they are subject to auto-escaping.

 ### Raw tags

 Up until now, we've been able to take advantage of convenience wrappers to register tags.
 But to make a more complex tag like the built-in `if` and `for` tags, we have to drop down a level of abstraction.